-Ledger Live Clear Signing: The Safest Way to Approve Crypto Transactions
+Ledger Wallet Clear Signing: The Safest Way to Approve Crypto Transactions

 Built for Safety, Powered by Caution

-Within a decade of operations, Ledger devices have sold over 8 million devices and continue to secure 20% of the global digital value.
+Within a decade of operations, Ledger has sold over 8 million devices and continues to secure 20% of the global digital value.
 Ledger takes security seriously.
 This time-tested security model is built on three powerful layers:

 - Secure Element: This is the heart of Ledger’s security, an EAL6+ certified secure chip often used in credit cards or biometric passports.
 It’s a dedicated chip that keeps your private keys offline, and also drives the secure screens/touchscreens of every Ledger device.